Hiking the Tantalus Arboretum Trail on Oʻahu, Hawaiʻi

 Tantalus Arboretum Trailhead Parking

-Parking for the Tantalus Arboretum Trail is located in one of a few different spots on the side of Tantalus Drive near the trailhead.
+Parking for the Tantalus Arboretum Trail is located in one of a few different roadside spots off Tantalus Drive near the trailhead.

 Out of caution, consider the Tantalus Arboretum Trailhead to be a high-crime area for petty theft, meaning you should never leave visible bags or anything valuable in your car.